Making changes to your home is one of the best ways to reduce your carbon footprint, here are 50+ Ways To Green Every Room In Your Home!

 Get used reading labels when you shop for anything!
 And when choosing pillows, try to opt for natural fibres instead of synthesis ones.

-This handy guide will help: Buckwheat pillows are environmentally friendly, hypoallergenic and won’t attract dust mites.
+Buckwheat pillows are environmentally friendly, hypoallergenic and won’t attract dust mites.
 I always prefer to support “made in Canada” small business.

 Organic cotton pillows: Cotton is the MOST pesticide-laden crop on the planet.
-It has an enormous impact on the environment and the health of the people who work on cotton fields.
+It has an enormous impact on the environment and the health of the people who work in cotton fields.
 If you are buying organic cotton, again make sure there is a third party certification and that the factories that are producing the products are not using formaldehyde in the process of wrinkle-proofing fabrics.

 Natural Rubber is biodegradable, renewable, antibacterial, hypoallergenic and dust mite repellent.
 Make sure no herbicides are used in the rubber tree operation.